-Figures \ref{fig:add1}, \ref{fig:add2}, \ref{fig:add3} show results similar to \ref{fig:basic} for $\alpha_B$ fixed to $1$ instead of $0$ (Figure \ref{fig:add1}), or $\alpha_B$ varying while $\alpha_A$ is fixed to $0$ (Figure \ref{fig:add2}), or $1$ (Figure \ref{fig:add3}), respectively.
+Figures \ref{fig:add1}, \ref{fig:add2}, \ref{fig:add3} show results similar to Figure \ref{fig:basic} for $\alpha_B$ fixed to $1$ instead of $0$ (Figure \ref{fig:add1}), or $\alpha_B$ varying while $\alpha_A$ is fixed to $0$ (Figure \ref{fig:add2}), or $1$ (Figure \ref{fig:add3}), respectively.
 As payments are redistributed, the average payments for players in group $B$ increase slower with $\alpha_B$, as each individual's increase in payment is partially balanced out by an increase in received payments from encountering other members of group $B$ (Figures \ref{fig:add2}, \ref{fig:add3}).
 Meanwhile, figures \ref{fig:add1} and \ref{fig:add3} hint at honest players receiving money when others are adding noise: In both cases, players of one group receive slightly higher reward for larger penalties when they are honest ($\alpha=0$) while the other group slightly cheats ($\alpha=1$).

 It is worth noting, that we do not perform a projection step in our experiments, such that numerical instabilities become an issue for large values of $\alpha$.
-In particular, for $\alpha_A>6$ or $\alpha_B>6$ we regularly observed NaN gradients for one or more of our 10 runs.
+In particular, for $\alpha_A>6$ or $\alpha_B>6$ we regularly observed NaN gradients on FeMNIST for one or more of our 10 runs.